aaronbittel/BBF-Lang/README.md

 ```
 - Functions can return `Void` or any supported type.

+### Memory Allocation

+- At program start, a 1 MiB buffer is allocated using `mmap`.
+- Currently, only slices use this buffer for storing their elements.

 ### Comments
 ```python
 # all comments are single line comments starting with `#`